GuildOfWeavers/galois/bin/README.md

 When available, the optimization is enabled automatically.
 To turn the optimization off, pass `null` as the second parameter when creating `FiniteField` objects.

-**Note:** there is currently no way to free the memory consumed by WASM modules, so, you might have to periodically re-create `FiniteField` objects to avoid memory leaks.
+**Note:** there is currently no way to free memory consumed by WASM modules, so, you might have to periodically re-create `FiniteField` objects to avoid memory leaks.
 This will be addressed in the future versions of this library by relying on [finalizers](https://v8.dev/features/weak-references), which should be available in major JS engines soon.

 ### Basic arithmetics
 These methods are self-explanatory. `inv` computes a multiplicative inverse using the [Extended Euclidean algorithm](https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm), `neg` computes an additive inverse.